rust-lang/book/src/ch17-00-oop.md

 So how do you share code?

-I'm used to doing things to solve problems, what do i do instead?
+I’m used to doing things to solve problems, what do i do instead?
 Why do i need to do different things in Rust?
-Let's look at an example with the Command pattern.
+Let’s look at an example with the Command pattern.

 ## Command pattern